jgu1989/UdacityDataAnalystNanodegree/4_Wrangle_Analyze/README.md

 Store the clean DataFrame(s) in a CSV file with the main one named `twitter_archive_master.csv`.

-Analyze and visualize your wrangled data in the `wrangle_act.ipynb` Jupyter Notebook.
+Analyze and visualize the wrangled data.
+All the above process is conducted in the `wrangle_act.ipynb` Jupyter Notebook.

 ### Reporting for this Project